 3. Hindsight is golden.

 That’s one big lesson I learned.
 I’m getting good at saying no to projects I look at with my producer hat on.
 I get offered a lot of projects.
-It takes a huge effort to check out potential landmines, I’ve walked away form a lot of ‘great opportunities’ which didn’t seem right to me.
+It takes a huge effort to check out potential land mines, I’ve walked away form a lot of ‘great opportunities’ which didn’t seem right to me.
 One develops a sixth sense and a nose for potential trouble.
+This past year has taught me to trust my instincts more.

 2. Content is king, but audience is god